elliottim/elliottim.github.io/README.md

 ## What is The Binding of Isaac: Repentance?

 The Binding of Isaac: Repentance is the latest expansion for The Binding of Isaac: Rebirth, a top-down action rogue-like shooter that follows the main character Isaac's bizarre and disturbing adventure down his toychest.
-Most of the information on this website will show images and data from the Repentance expansion, however most information will still be releveant to the base-game and its other expansions.
+Much of the information on this website will show images and data from the Repentance expansion, however most information will still be releveant to the base-game and its other expansions.
 The version used is the Steam version of the game for PC and Mac, [available here](https://store.steampowered.com/app/250900/The_Binding_of_Isaac_Rebirth/).

 ### Getting Started